eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 **Tier-3:** these are local or regional networks that connect to Tier 1 or Tier 2 ISPs to access the wider internet.
 They may provide services to residential or business customers or may serve as backhaul providers for smaller ISPs.

-In the case of MTN, in Nigeria, it is regarded as a Tier-1 based on its deep network coverage and infrastructural size, in the same space as Globacom and Airtel, but on the global scale, MTN still needs to reach out to other ISPs to pull data off, they pay to do so too.
-So yeah, asides from staff salary and profits, there is a lot of running cost, but yeah, these companies are also very profitable.
+In the case of MTN in Nigeria, it is regarded as being on a Tier-1 ,based on its deep network coverage and infrastructural size, it is in the same space as Globacom and Airtel, but on the global scale, MTN still needs to reach out to other ISPs to pull data off, they pay to do so too.
+So yeah, asides staff salary and profits, there is a lot of running cost.
+You should now see why getting free internet isn't sustainable.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680864966845/442d0907-38b9-4537-8071-ba6084828b46.gif align="center")